-(1) With the mast vertical, raise the carriage high enough to place blocks under the load forks.
+- (1) With the mast vertical, raise the carriage high enough to place blocks under the load forks.
 This is done to create slack in the load chains when the carriage is lowered.
 Lower the carriage all the way down to the floor.
-Make sure the carriage is level, this will prevent any binding when the mast is raised.

-(2) While supporting lift chains, remove the split pin and nuts from the anchor bolt.
+Make sure the carriage is level, this will prevent any binding when the mast is raised. - (2) While supporting lift chains, remove the split pin and slide out chain anchor pins from the chain anchors of stationary upright.